MichaelCade/90DaysOfDevOps/Days/day60.md

 }
 ```

-We again put this is in a new folder and then run our `terraform init` command to pull down our provisioners required.
+We again put this in a new folder and then run our `terraform init` command to pull down our provisioners required.

 ![](Images/Day60_IAC4.png)